 Bus drivers who fail to observe/perform their responsibilities shall be subject to appropriate disciplinary action.

+Driver Rights

+Per KRS 158.110, a driver:

+May refuse to provide further transportation upon written report to Superintendent/designee;

+May be heard at any disciplinary hearing against a student relating, at least in part, to misconduct that occurred during the operator’s transportation of the student:

+A driver’s recommendation shall be considered as a factor for interim or final determination of disciplinary action; and

+A driver is permitted, to the extent permitted by law, to receive written notice from the Superintendent/designee of the investigation, disciplinary action imposed, and reasoning in response to reported misconduct; and

+Shall be provided the opportunity to be heard and to make a recommendation regarding future transportation of the student during any disciplinary hearing relating, at least in part, to misconduct by the student’s parent or guardian and the impact upon a student’s transportation privileges.

 References:

 1702 KAR 5:080; 702 KAR 5:150

+KRS 158.110

 KRS 189.370; KRS 189.375; KRS 189.380; KRS 189.450; KRS 189.540; KRS 189.550

 KRS 281A.170 to KRS 281A.175; KRS 281A.205

+Related Policy:

+09.2261

 LEGAL: HB 447 ALLOWS DISTRICTS TO UTILIZE VEHICLES OWNED, LEASED, OR CONTRACTED BY THE DISTRICT THAT WERE DESIGNED AND BUILT BY THE MANUFACTURER FOR PASSENGER TRANSPORTATION OF NINE (9) OR FEWER PASSENGERS, INCLUDING THE DRIVER, FOR TRANSPORTING STUDENTS TO AND FROM SCHOOL AND APPROVED SCHOOL ACTIVITIES UNDER AN ALTERNATIVE TRANSPORTATION PLAN APPROVED BY THE KENTUCKY DEPARTMENT OF EDUCATION AND SETS REQUIREMENTS FOR DRIVERS OF NON-SCHOOL BUS PASSENGER VEHICLES.